Democrats release $3.5 trillion budget resolution, which doesn't include an increase to the debt limit - KTVZ

 The resolution notably does not include lifting the nation’s borrowing limit, which would mean increasing the debt ceiling separately and would require Republican votes to break a filibuster, something GOP leaders — including Senate Minority Leader Mitch McConnell — have warned they will not do.

-Majority Leader Chuck Schumer sent the text of the budget resolution in a Dear Colleague letter on Monday morning to members of his caucus to help them “prepare for consideration of the Budget Resolution on the Senate floor and the writing of the reconciliation bill this summer.”
+Schumer sent the text of the budget resolution in his letter on Monday morning to members of his caucus to help them “prepare for consideration of the Budget Resolution on the Senate floor and the writing of the reconciliation bill this summer.”

 The budget resolution summary lays out Democrats plan to invest in four major buckets: families, climate, health care, and infrastructure and jobs.